Join the UN75 Conversation: Here’s How!

 It’s our world.
 And our future.
 So it’s time for everyone, everywhere to talk about what we want our future to be.

-In a world of dramatic changes and complex challenges, from the climate crisis to population shifts to the unknown course of technology, we need collective action more than ever before.
-Through UN75, the United Nations will encourage people to put their heads together to define how enhanced international cooperation can help realize a better world by 2045, the UN’s 100th birthday.
+In a world of dramatic changes and complex problems, from the Covid-19 pandemic to the climate crisis, we need collective action more than ever before.
+Through UN75, the United Nations is asking people to put their heads together to define how we can recover better from the pandemic, and realize a better world by 2045, the UN’s 100th birthday.

 At this pivotal moment in history, UN75 asks three big questions: